 Abstract

 The epidemiology of plague in the past is highly controversial, owing to the scarcity and ambiguity of historical evidence.
 A frequent source of debate is the re-emergence and continuity of plague in Europe during the 14th to 18th centuries CE.
 Scandinavia is particularly underrepresented in the historical archives, despite having a uniquely long history of plague (5000 years) as revealed through ancient DNA analysis.
 To better understand the evolutionary history and historical epidemiology of plague in this region, we performed in-depth (N=298), longitudinal screening (800 years) for the plague bacterium, Yersinia pestis, across 13 archaeological sites in Denmark.
 We captured the emergence and continuity of Y. pestis in this region over a period of 400 years (14th - 17th century CE), for which the plague-positivity rate was 8.3% (3.3% - 14.3% by site).
-These results deepen the epidemiological link between the plague bacterium, Y. pestis, and the unknown pestilence that afflicted medieval and early modern Europe.
+These results deepen the epidemiological link between the plague bacterium and the unknown pestilence that afflicted medieval and early modern Europe.
 Furthermore, this study paves the way for the next generation of historical disease research, in which hypotheses concerning mortality can be tested using population-scale, genomic evidence from ancient pathogens.

 Introduction

-Europe endured a 500-year long pandemicfrom the 14th to 18th centuries CE [1].
-During this period, mysterious outbreaks reoccurred every 10 years with mortality estimates as high as 50% during the infamouswhat is now often referred to as the Black Death (1346-1353) [2].
-Paleogeneticists have identified the plague bacterium Yersinia pestis as the most likely agent, although the epidemiology of this pandemic remains controversial [3]..
-The major source of debate concerns two aspects: mortality and spread.
+Europe endured a 500-year long pandemic of plague from the 14th to 18th centuries CE [1].
+During this period, the Second Pandemic of Plague, outbreaks reoccurred approximately every 10 years with mortality estimates as high as 50% during the infamouswhat is now often referred to as the Black Death (1346-1353) [2].
+Paleogeneticists have identified the plague bacterium Yersinia pestis as the most likely agent, although the epidemiology of this pandemic remains controversial [3], where the major source of debate remains: mortality and spread.
 The ecology of Y. pestis is highly complex, and involves both zoonotic “spillover” from rodent populations as well as inter-human transmission [4].
 As a result, both disease exposure and spread are known to vary between regions and over time [3].
-These differences are challenging to reconcile, and have led to significant controversy concerning the location of plague reservoirs in the past [5].
+These differences are challenging to reconcile, and have led to significant controversy concerning the location of plague reservoirs in Europe during the pandemics long reign [5].

 Recent studies have explored this question by synthesizing genetic evidence [5] and historical records [6,7] across Europe.
-These sources have significant geographic gaps, such as the complete lack of evidence from Scandinavia in digitized databases [8]..
-This gap has been attributed to the sparseness of historical sources and ambiguity with regards to disease terminology during the medieval period [2].
-However, recentrecentrecentr ancient DNA research [9] has revealed that the history of plague in Scandinavia is among the oldest in the world, and established the presence of Y. pestis in Sweden 5000 years ago.
-Thisraises the possibility of long-term persistence of plague in Scandinavia, with Y. pestis re-emerging as a local, endemic disease.
+These sources have significant geographic gaps, such as the complete lack of evidence from Scandinavia in digitized databases [8], attributed to the sparseness of historical sources and ambiguity with regards to disease terminology during the medieval period [2].
+Recent ancient DNA research [9] revealed that the history of plague in Scandinavia is among the oldest in the world, and established the presence of a sister strain of pandemic Y. pestis in Sweden 5000 years ago.
+This detection of Y. pestis in a Bronze Age individual raises the intriguing possibility of long-term persistence of plague in Scandinavia, with pandemic Y. pestis re-emerging as a local, endemic disease.